-Jaime Almandoz, M.D., is an Assistant Professor in UT Southwestern Medical Center’s Department of Internal Medicine, Division of Endocrinology, and he’s the Assistant Medical Director of the UTSW Clinical Research Unit in the Center for Translational Medicine.
+Jaime Almandoz, M.D., is an Associate Professor in UT Southwestern Medical Center’s Department of Internal Medicine, Division of Endocrinology, and he’s the Assistant Medical Director of the UTSW Clinical Research Unit in the Center for Translational Medicine.
 He is an expert in nonsurgical weight management and the medical care of patients following bariatric surgery.

 Originally from the island nation of Trinidad in the Caribbean, Dr. Almandoz received his medical degree from the Royal College of Surgeons in Ireland.
 After graduating first in his class, he completed a residency in internal medicine at the Mater Misericordiae Hospital in Dublin, Ireland.
 He then spent time at the Mayo Clinic in Rochester, Minnesota, where he received further training in internal medicine and advanced fellowship training in endocrinology, diabetes, metabolism, and nutrition.
 He subsequently completed an additional fellowship in nutrition and metabolic diseases at UT Southwestern.